Jökulsárlón

 Land of Fire and Ice, View at Reykjavík

 Each postponement of the trip resulted in additional time to review the itinerary and activities that we wanted to undertake.
-We kept adding new things to our schedule so a holiday of 10 days finally resulted in a road trip of 3 weeks… and even 3 weeks were not be sufficient to see everything so we had to make some bold decisions.
+We kept adding new things to our schedule, so a holiday of 10 days finally resulted in a road trip of 3 weeks… and even 3 weeks were not sufficient to see everything so we had to make some bold decisions.
 We were going to circle the island counter clockwise at a slow pace.
 This would enable us, if the weather was very bad, to backtrack the day after and return to spots that we had missed.
-In other blogs and trip reports we had read that visiting the Golden Circle first, would be the best, otherwise it might not be so spectacular and we were happy to have taken on board that suggestion.
+In other blogs and trip reports we had read that visiting the Golden Circle first, would be the best, otherwise it might not be so spectacular.
+We were happy to have taken on board that suggestion.

 Thingvellir National Park